magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-import.md

 {% include install/first-steps-cli.html %}

 ## Import configuration data
-On your production system, run the following command to import data from deployment configuration files to the database:
+On your production system, run the following command to import data from the configuration files (`config.php` and `env.php`) to the database:

     bin/magento app:config:import [-n, --no-interaction]